Can Panda Garra and Reedfish (Ropefish) Live Together?

 Tank Setup

-To house Panda Garra and Reedfish (Ropefish) together, plan for an aquarium of at least 216 litres with a minimum length of 120 cm.
-This accounts for the larger species' space requirements with an additional 20 % buffer to reduce territorial tension.
+To house Panda Garra and Reedfish (Ropefish) together, plan for an aquarium of at least 180 litres with a minimum length of 120 cm.
+This recommendation combines the stricter species minimums with a community-load allowance so the pairing has realistic long-term space and filtration headroom.

 Specific environmental needs for this combination include: Smooth Gravel (Sensitive Barbels), Established Algae (Otocinclus), Sand (Sifters), Driftwood (Digestion/Hiding), Plants - Densely covered.
 Meeting these requirements will help both species thrive.